Gopala-Sai-Krishna/Machine_Learning/README.md

 # Machine_Learning
-To showcase m knowledge on ML models
+To showcase my knowledge on ML models